Windsor Locks tornado

-The Windsor Locks, Connecticut tornado struck the towns of Windsor, Windsor Locks, and Suffield, Connecticut, and Feeding Hills, Massachusetts, on Wednesday, October 3, 1979.
-The short-lived but intense tornado struck without warning and caused three deaths and 500 injuries.
+The Windsor Locks tornado was a destructive tornado that struck the towns of Windsor, Windsor Locks, and Suffield, Connecticut, and Feeding Hills, Massachusetts, on Wednesday, October 3, 1979.
+The short-lived but intense tornado struck without warning and caused three deaths and 500 injuries along its 11.3 mi track.
+It received a rating of F4 on the Fujita scale, one of only three F4 tornadoes in Connecticut's history.